Employee Referral Program what it stands for and how to be using it? "Good people always know other good people"...

 - You’ve gained 1-3 years of experience in a certain field, being a junior.

 It’s a CV that is more related to a certain profession, like professors, assistant professors, associate professors, and lecturers.
 So, an academic CV concentrates more on the academic line showing the applicant’s publications, certificates, licenses, and research papers.
-The applicant uses this form to enroll in his master’s degree, Ph.D., or even apply for a job in a certain university.
+The applicant uses this form to enrol in his master’s degree, Ph.D., or even apply for a job in a certain university.